stigwue/eneyi/README.md

-# iriki-proxy
+# Eneyi

-iriki-proxy is a simple PHP application to forward on requests to an iriki application.
+Eneyi is a simple PHP application to forward on requests to an endpoint.

 ## Parameters